A Drummer’s Testament: Dagbamba Society and Culture in the Twentieth Century

 In a comparable way, during 1977 and 1979 I also was doing intensive interviewing with an anonymous young woman who was one of my acquaintances among the young people I was moving with in towns like Accra and Lome, an endeavor that later resulted in Hustling Is Not Stealing and Exchange Is Not Robbery.
 She was not learned like Alhaji Ibrahim, but she was a genius at story-telling, a verbal artist who also used our extended interviews to challenge herself.
 The sustained focus of our interviews were for her an opportunity for a more ambitious and concentrated period of in-dwelling and remembrance.
 I believe that it has simply been her status as a non-literate marginal woman that prevented some readers, both male and female, from acknowledging her brilliance, her broad vision, and her capability to use her storytelling to produce a systematic ethnographic critique of the complex social world she and her associates occupied.
 I certainly had much less fellowship support for my work with her than for my work with Alhaji Ibrahim.
 At the time of this research, and generally up to now, Alhaji Ibrahim’s profile as a male traditionalist fits more closely into deeply entrenched expectations about cultural knowledge.

-In reality, though, Alhaji Ibrahim M’ba Luŋa was a great master.
-Extremely articulate and knowledgeable, he had witnessed the significant transformations of Dagbamba society during this century.
+In reality, though, Alhaji Ibrahim Mba Luŋa was indeed a great master.
+Extremely articulate and knowledgeable, he had witnessed the significant transformations of Dagbamba society during the twentieth century.
+He and his contemporaries grew up and reached their maturity under both British colonialism and Ghanaian nationhood, but they were raised by the last generation to grow up before colonialism reached Dagbon.
 He grew up in Dagbamba villages and lived in the major cities of Ghana, and he balanced a great respect for the Dagbamba tradition with a sensitive worldliness.
 Once it became clear that Alhaji Ibrahim was capable of a comprehensive overview of Dagbon, we committed ourselves to it without question.
 The book would employ his superior discourse, follow the way he made his points, and respect his perspectives on what was important for future generations of Dagbamba to know about themselves.
 Moreover, the elaboration of that format could dictate our procedures and build upon the situation in which we worked.
 When Alhaji Ibrahim spoke this book, he was talking to me and to Ben and Kissmal as an audience.
 My relationship with Alhaji Ibrahim as an ethnographer was consistent with my identification with him as his child, through my drumming apprenticeship, and consistent as well with my identity as a Dagbana drummer in the spiritual line of Lunʒɛɣu.
 We shared that relationship, and we shared a love of learning, and we built on that experience.
 In me he was as well talking to a stranger who had come to Dagbon with an open heart.
 In Ben and Kissmal, Alhaji Ibrahim was looking at young Dagbamba and also looking at future generations who might someday be on the streets of Tamale.
 He wanted all of us to feel that we might know and respect the Dagbamba at this point in their history, as he did.
 He wanted us to know that we could understand what is happening in the situations we witnessed and in which we might want to become involved.
 His expressed wish was that through us as a group, distant strangers he would never meet would know that the Dagbamba are a great people, and that future generations of Dagbamba would know themselves, and that they all would know the greatness of Dagbamba and could know the way to live in Dagbon and live with the Dagbamba.

 To an ethnographer in this age of mutuality and dialogue, there are important questions that must be asked: what is going to stand for the relationships that were formed and developed in the field? what motives were behind those relationships, and will the work that results reflect those motives?
 Many anthropologists these days therefore talk about ethnographic work as a kind of translation that will bridge the different cultural worlds of ethnographer and subject, with the idea that the differences between people, the things that alienate them from each other, should not be reduced or simplified but should be represented in a way that preserves their distinctiveness while rendering them comprehensible as alternatives of the human potential.
 Translation is a good metaphor for the ethnographic task.
 It is a complex art that strives for balance and perspective to address the subtle ambiguities that make culture and character unique, yet it holds open the possibility of communication and understanding.
 Somehow we try to live with this possibility, although in moments of doubt we may say that we can never know another person, not even a brother or sister, parent or child.
 Somehow, despite all the philosophy about a human being’s isolation, culture and character are passed from generation to generation and from friend to friend.